belfner/imcat/README.md

 $ imcat [options] file1 [file2 .. fileN]
 ```

 Use `-h {NUM}` and `-w {NUM}` specify the height or width of the output image respectively.
-Note: only width will be
+If only one of the two is
-used if both dimensions are passed.
+passed the image will maintain its aspect ratio.

 ```
 $ imcat -w 10 {IMG_PATH}